Public policy shapes the lives of all Kentuckians.

-Anna Baumann is a Senior Policy Analyst at the Kentucky Center for Economic Policy.
+Anna Baumann is Deputy Director at the Kentucky Center for Economic Policy.
+In addition to promoting organizational development and leading communications, she conducts research on immigration, fiscal policy and the economy.
 She joined the staff in February 2013.
-Previously, Anna worked in the Episcopal Church and in faith-based, non-profit organizations advocating for economic and social justice.
+Previously, Anna worked in the Episcopal Church and in non-profit organizations.
 She and her family are small business owners of Lazy Eight Stock Farm in Paint Lick.
 Anna has a master’s in Development Studies from the University of KwaZulu-Natal in Durban, South Africa and a bachelor’s in English from Berry College in Rome, Georgia.

-Ashley Spalding, Senior Policy Analyst
+Senior Policy Analyst

-Ashley Spalding is a Senior Policy Analyst at the Kentucky Center for Economic Policy.
+Ashley Spalding is Research Director at the Kentucky Center for Economic Policy.
 She joined the staff in October 2011.
 Ashley has conducted research on social and economic policies affecting low-income families for over 15 years.
 Her doctoral and postdoctoral research projects at the University of South Florida focused on low-income housing and education, respectively.
 Ashley holds a PhD in Applied Anthropology from the University of South Florida, an MA in Anthropology from the University of South Carolina and a BA in English from Samford University.
-She is a Kentucky native.
+She was named one of the 2019 Notable Women in Kentucky Politics and Government by The Kentucky Gazette.
+Ashley is a Kentucky native.